πŸŽ‰ Contributing#

 Adding a new dataset to the catalog#

 Once you have prepared a datasource for inclusion in the catalog, submit some details about it here.
+This will create a .json file in the correct format.
+Open a new issue on GitHub, attaching the .json file and an appropriate thumbnail.
 You will need a GitHub account.
-Submitting this form will open a pull request on your behalf, that adds the datasource to the catalog.

-Once your submission is accepted, the dataset will become available to other users of scivision.
+Once your submission is accepted, the project will become visible to other users of Scivision, and it will appear on the website.

 This section describes how to add a catalog entry by hand.
-These steps are an alternative to using the form above.
+These steps are an alternative to just opening an issue, as described above.

 After you are done, create a pull request to the original repo with the changes.
-A scivision maintainer will approve the addition, making it available to all scivision users.
+A Scivision maintainer will approve the addition, and it will appear on the website.